izelyekrek/Regression_Mid-Project/README.md

 # Conclusion
 In my opinion, the R2 score didn't improve that much because the correlation between the target value "price" and the other columns are not high a lot.

 We just had 3 columns with a correlation score above 0.5.

-Si, I will keep the combination KNN regressor and OneHot encoding as a model which has the highest score 0.664.
+So, I will keep the combination KNN regressor and OneHot encoding as a model which has the highest score 0.664.